Zazà

-La bohème and Zazà are the operas of Leoncavallo's which most nearly matched the success of Pagliacci, although both enjoy few contemporary productions, and are relatively little-known beyond circles of Opera enthusiasts.
+La bohème and Zazà were Leoncavallo's most successful operas after Pagliacci, although they are rarely performed today and are relatively unknown except to serious opera enthusiasts.

 Dayton Daily News editor Betty Dietz Krebs described Zazà as alternating "between moments of passion and intensity and stretches of comedy" and said that it contains "a string of arias."

-Reviews of early performances in New York were lukewarm on the music and stated that the best music was similar to that of Pagliacci.
+Reviews of early performances in New York were indifferent on the music and said the best music was similar to that of Pagliacci.
 Reviewing an early performance at the Metropolitan Opera in 1920, the New York Tribune stated that the music "is not fresh or original, nor even characteristic of its composer except in places where it is reminiscent of Pagliacci, and even in its best moments it is sadly lacking in distinction; but it challenges praise which must go to the creation of a man who knew his business, knew it thoroughly."
-Reviewing the Metropolitan premiere The Standard Union stated that the opera "was best when it most recalled [Pagliacci]."
-The New York Herald praised Geraldine Farrar's performance in the title role at the Metropolitan premiere but said that the music "neither illuminates nor interferes with the drama.
+Reviewing the Metropolitan premiere, The Standard Union stated that the opera "was best when it most recalled [Pagliacci]."
+The New York Herald praised Geraldine Farrar's performance in the title role at the Metropolitan premiere, but said that the music "neither illuminates nor interferes with the drama.
 It is often futile, often a mere blank, but by no means infrequently in excellent accord with the sentiment of the situation.
 If there are few vocal climaxes, the two or three that exist are theatrically well planned."